-The Swedish-based EV company is a joint venture between Volvo AB (STO:VOLCAR-B, OTCMKTS:VLVOF) and its parent company Zhejiang Geely Holding Group Co., Ltd.
+The Sweden-based EV company is a joint venture between Volvo AB (STO:VOLCAR-B, OTCMKTS:VLVOF) and its parent company Zhejiang Geely Holding Group Co., Ltd.

 Polestar Automotive stock began trading on the Nasdaq on June 24.
 (Source: “Polestar Rings Nasdaq Bell to Celebrate Public Listing,” Polestar Automotive Holding UK PLC, June 28, 2022.)

 Whereas many EV companies are trying to tempt investors by promising that their vehicles will be ready in the next year or two, Polestar Automotive Holding UK PLC already has two vehicles in production, the “Polestar 1,” a hybrid sports car, and “Polestar 2,” a fully electric high-volume car that has been sold in the U.S., Europe, and China since 2020.

 Upcoming EV Models

 Polestar Automotive Holding UK PLC plans to launch new vehicle models every year starting in 2023, when it will launch the “Polestar 3,” the company’s first full-size electric SUV.